guiyep/my-form-state/docs/core/validators/README.md

-# Validator Function
+# Validators

-Validators functions provide the ability to validate the form state within redux/react.
+Validators provide the ability to validate the form state within redux/react.
 This is what the library uses to determine if a change in the form fields need to be marked as with an error or not.

 There are 3 different ways you can create these functions: